khajabakshi/dashapp-docker-aws_deployment/README.md

 * Create an `access_key` for your AWS account
 * Enable the Docker client to authenticate to the AWS registry
 * Push `dockerfile` into thedashboard repository

+## Step 4a: Create a repository in ECR
+Log in to the AWS Management Console.
+Your initial login will be on your root account.
+Once logged in, search for “ECR”.
+The Elastic Container Registry (ECR) is a fully-managed Docker container registry.
+A registry is a collection of repositories.
+Click on _Get Started_ to create a new repository.
+We’ll name the repository dashboard and click _Create repository_.